 8. Create a secure connection

 Use a VPN for work in public places and for remote work.
 This will help to prevent information leakage and protect you from the malicious intent of intruders.
 VPN is software that allows you to make IP dynamic.
-Thus, the use of the Internet becomes safe.
+Thus, the use of the Internet becomes safe (I personally use this VPN service).

 9. Install Web Application Firewall